kejaed/deckLights/projectNotes.md

 - There are currently 2 PlatformIO projects in the top level arduino folder
 	- **aalight** is FastLED sample code that has serial keyboard built in and many demos
 	- **simple** is NeoPixel simple demo that we can use to just turn things on or off based on whatever we compile in.
+- PlatformIO has a [remote](http://docs.platformio.org/en/latest/plus/pio-remote.html) client where you can use that to upload to the device.
+Might want to use this so that the dev can happen on the laptop (compiling is slow on the rpi) and then send the arduino program to be uploaded.

 ## Prior to November 26, 2016 ##